jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualityprofile.md

 - name     - (Required) The name of the Quality Profile to create.
 Maximum length 100
 - language - (Required) Quality profile language.
 Must be one of "cs", "css", "flex", "go", "java", "js", "jsp", "kotlin", "php", "py", "ruby", "scala", "ts", "vbnet", "web", "xml"
 - isDefault - (Optional) When set to true this will make the added Quality Profile default
+- parent - (Optional) When a parent is provided the quality profile will inherit it's rules

 ## Attributes Reference
 The following attributes are exported: